 For most runners, it doesn’t really matter if their mate or date doesn’t share the same athletic passions as they do – as long as they’re happy and are treated right!

 Running can bring out the very best in you, as your mood may shift when you’re in the running “zone,” revealing a part of your personality that a potential mate hasn’t yet experienced!
-Running with someone new, and setting aside time to start an exercise routine with them, gives you an opportunity to spend time alone – quality healthy time that’s not spent in a crowded restaurant or bar where sitting for hours in a closed-in space limits your experiences together.
+Running with someone new, and setting aside time to start an exercise routine with them, gives you an opportunity to spend time alone – quality healthy time that’s not spent in a crowded restaurant or bar sitting for hours in a closed-in space.

 If you’re dabbling in the dating world and come across potential partners who are fun to be with – but they would also rather spend weekends binge drinking/eating and staying up late at night while you’re heading to sleep early so you can train the next morning – the mental chemistry may waiver after some time if your diet and quality of life values are drastically different.

-On those days when you’re not feeling motivated and your spirit isn’t soaring so high, having a partner who also loves to run can help boost your energy and endurance.
+On those days when you’re not feeling motivated and your spirit isn’t soaring so high, having a running partner can help boost your energy and endurance.
 You might be more likely to get out there and go for a run if your sweetheart encourages you to join them on a long therapeutic trek.

 So, What’s Great About Having A Running Mate?

 Obviously, getting exercise by yourself is important – but when you find someone to connect with who also values taking care of themselves and their health, it can be more enjoyable to know that you’ll be able to plan exciting new outings, head to undiscovered destinations and map out trails you’ve both never trekked before.
 Or maybe one of you has repeatedly covered the same trail and you need a little variety – who better to experience a different running environment with than someone whom you share a romantic connection with!